wilokaxy/alx-pre_course/0x01-git/README.md

-It feels good to try again.
+Started to code today, so cool